 General

-When a mesh STA is in active mode for a mesh peering, it shall set the Power Management field in the Frame Control field to 0 in all individually addressed Mesh Data or QoS Null frames transmitted to the corresponding peer mesh STA.
+When a mesh STA is in active mode for a mesh peering, it shall set the Power Management subfield in the Frame Control field to 0 in all individually addressed Mesh Data or QoS Null frames transmitted to the corresponding peer mesh STA.

-When a mesh STA is in light sleep mode for a mesh peering, it shall set the Power Management field in the Frame Control field to 1 and the Mesh Power Save Level subfield in the QoS Control field to 0 in all individually addressed Mesh Data or QoS Null frames transmitted to the corresponding peer mesh STA.
+When a mesh STA is in light sleep mode for a mesh peering, it shall set the Power Management subfield in the Frame Control field to 1 and the Mesh Power Save Level subfield in the QoS Control field to 0 in all individually addressed Mesh Data or QoS Null frames transmitted to the corresponding peer mesh STA.

-When a mesh STA is in deep sleep mode for a mesh peering, it shall set the Power Management field in the Frame Control field to 1 and the Mesh Power Save Level subfield in the QoS Control field to 1 in all individually addressed Mesh Data or QoS Null frames transmitted to the corresponding mesh STA.
+When a mesh STA is in deep sleep mode for a mesh peering, it shall set the Power Management subfield in the Frame Control field to 1 and the Mesh Power Save Level subfield in the QoS Control field to 1 in all individually addressed Mesh Data or QoS Null frames transmitted to the corresponding mesh STA.

 When a mesh STA is in deep sleep mode for any of its mesh peerings, the Mesh Power Save Level subfield in the QoS Control field in group addressed Mesh Data frames and the Mesh Power Save Level subfield in the Mesh Capability field in the Mesh Configuration element shall be set to 1.
 When a mesh STA is not in deep sleep mode for any of its mesh peerings, these subfields shall be set to 1.

 To change peer-specific mesh power modes, a mesh STA shall inform its peer mesh STAs through a successful frame exchange initiated by the mesh STA.
-The Power Management field in the Frame Control field and the Mesh Power Save Level subfield in the QoS Control field of the frame sent by the mesh STA in this exchange indicates the peer-specific mesh power mode that the STA shall adopt upon successful completion of the entire frame exchange.
+The Power Management subfield in the Frame Control field and the Mesh Power Save Level subfield in the QoS Control field of the frame sent by the mesh STA in this exchange indicates the peer-specific mesh power mode that the STA shall adopt upon successful completion of the entire frame exchange.

 The algorithm to trigger the change of a peer-specific mesh power mode is beyond the scope of this standard.